emptyiscolor/sunflower-seedmind/README.md

 - **LLM Capabilities**: Utilizes extensive knowledge of file types and code understanding to generate and enhance seeds.
 - **Harness and Coverage**: Leverages harness and coverage information to refine seeds.

+## Agent

+SeedGen2 employs multiple agents to effectively generate seeds.
+It analyzes project harnesses, documentation, dictionaries (string literals in the program), and source code, utilizing dynamic code coverage and call relationships to facilitate seed generation.

+SeedGen2 is designed to be flexible and extensible, allowing for the integration of additional agents to further enhance its capabilities.

 ## Architecture

 SeedGen2 consists of two main components:
-1. **Lightweight Runtime**: Compiles and runs the fuzzing harness within an OSS-Fuzz Docker container, collecting coverage information.
+1. **Lightweight Runtime**: Compiles and runs the fuzzing harness within an OSS-Fuzz Docker container, collecting dynamic information.
 2. **LLM Agent**: Capable of self-reflection and guided by a state machine to ensure tasks are managed effectively and LLM errors are preemptively fixed.

 ## Getting Started